ryan4yin/thiscute.world/content/posts/2023/Q2/nixos-and-flake-basics/index.en.md

 > The target NixOS version of this post is 22.11, and the Nix version is 2.13.3.
 In this environment, Flakes is still an experimental feature.

-> TODO: rewrite and break this post up into a several articles, based on the constructive critism at [Updates: NixOS & Nix Flakes - A Guide for Beginners](https://www.reddit.com/r/NixOS/comments/14fvz1q/comment/jp4xhj3/?context=3)
+> TODO: rewrite and break this post into a series of articles, based on the constructive critism at [Updates: NixOS & Nix Flakes - A Guide for Beginners](https://www.reddit.com/r/NixOS/comments/14fvz1q/comment/jp4xhj3/?context=3)

 ## Changelog